ivancuric/css-selector-performance/Optimizing CSS.md

 Not only does a large CSS file take longer to transfer, (and network is the _biggest_ bottleneck in website performance), they also take longer to parse.
 As well as constructing the DOM from your HTML, the browser needs to construct a CSSOM (CSS Object Model) to compare it with the DOM and match the selectors.

-So, keep your styles lean and DRY, don't load everything and the kitchensink, and use UNCSS
+So, keep your styles lean and DRY, don't include everything and the kitchensink, load what you need and when you need it, and use [UNCSS](https://github.com/giakki/uncss) if you need to.

 If you want to go a bit more in depth about how the browsers parse CSS, [check out Nicole Sullivan's post on Webkit](https://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/), [Ilya Grigorik's article on how Blink does it](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/constructing-the-object-model) , or [Lin Clark's article on Mozilla's new Stylo CSS engine](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).